 How often you should scrape your tongue

-It’s suggested to scrape your tongue twice a day to effectively decrease the amount of bad bacteria in your mouth.
-In addition, it’s recommended to scrape your tongue first thing in the morning to get off the toxins and bacteria formed from your body digesting food the previous night.
-It also helps to jump start your digestion system for the day.
+It’s suggested to scrape your tongue twice a day after brushing to effectively decrease the amount of bad bacteria in your mouth.7 Scraping your tongue at night can help to get rid of morning breath, while scraping in the morning can help jumpstart your digestion for the day.

 Tongue scraping balancer Virtual Item